waharnum/ansible-flow-manager/README.md

 Requirements
 ------------

-A running preferences server is expected;
+A running preferences server is expected and must be configured in the role variables (see below)

-A running couchdb server is expected; the `test` tag of the role will test for this and for the presence of an expected default preference set.

 Role Variables
 --------------